-Parents, congratulations on your son's election to be a candidate for membership in the Order of the Arrow, Scouting's National Honor Society.
+Parents, congratulations on your scouts election to be a candidate for membership in the Order of the Arrow, Scouting's National Honor Society.
 We appreciate your support.
-While many organizations have specific commitments for every member, the Order of the Arrow is unique because it offers each Scout a multitude of opportunities to serve, and your son can tailor his involvement accordingly.
-An active member is a registered member that is committed to serving his home unit.
+While many organizations have specific commitments for every member, the Order of the Arrow is unique because it offers each Scout a multitude of opportunities to serve, and your scout can tailor his/hers involvement accordingly.
+An active member is a registered member that is committed to serving their home unit.

 Due to its “secretive” nature, the Order of the Arrow runs into many questions by members and non-members alike.
 Below are some common questions asked by both members and non-members.
 But first, to alleviate any concerns you might have regarding the ceremonial aspects of the Order of the Arrow, the BSA has officially stated:

 "The induction [Ordeal] is not a hazing or an initiation ceremony.
 The Order is not a secret Scout organization, and its ceremonies are open to any parent, Scout leader, or religious leader.
 There is an element of mystery in the ceremonies for the sake of its effect on the candidates.
 For this reason, ceremonies are not put on in public.
 The ceremonies ... are not objectionable to any religious group."

 Purpose: The purpose of the Order of the Arrow is fourfold: To recognize those Scout campers who best exemplify the Scout Oath and Law in their daily lives; To develop and maintain camping traditions and spirit; To promote Scout camping; To crystallize the Scout habit of helpfulness into a life purpose of leadership in cheerful service to others.